Why should I choose Beyond Band of Brothers Tours?

 We specify the arrival and departure times and airports in the itinerary for each tour.
 There are arrival and departure requirements for all tours.
 We highly recommend arriving a day before the start of the tour to decrease the risk of delayed flights impacting your tour.
 Be sure to consult us prior to making your final reservations.

 On the last day of the tour, we will arrange a transfer from the hotel only to the airport indicated in the tour description.
 Departure time requirements at designated airports on the last day of a tour are provided under the description of each specific tour.
-Where applicable, the latest transfer to the airport will depart the hotel no later than 11:00 am.
+Unless otherwise stated, the latest transfer to the airport will depart the hotel no later than 11:00 am.

 How do I meet up with the group at the start of the tour?

 One month prior to your tour departure your tour manager will contact you directly, at the email address you provided, with detailed information regarding your group's exact meeting time and place.
-Please confirm the receipt of this pick-up information and be certain to check your e-mail regularly for this email.
+Please confirm the receipt of this pick-up information and be certain to check your email regularly for this information.

 Do you have a limit on the amount of luggage I can take?